termehs/netropy/README.md

 <img src="man/figures/README-assoc_g-1.png" width="100%" style="display: block; margin: auto;" />

-Given this threshold, we see isolated nodes representing independent variables.
+Given this threshold, we see isolated and disconnected nodes representing independent variables.
 We note strong dependence between the three dyadic variables `status`,`years` and `age`, but also a somewhat strong dependence among the three variables `lawschool`, `years` and `age`, and the three variables `status`, `years` and `gender`.
 The association graph can also be interpreted as a tendency for relations `cowork` and `friend` to be independent conditionally on relation `advice`, that is, any dependence between dyad variables `cowork` and `friend` is explained by `advice`.

 A threshold that gives a graph with reasonably many small independent or conditionally independent subsets of variables can be considered to